Cavaliers are one of the most affectionate dog breeds and love to cuddle with their owners.

 Cavaliers are often used as therapy dogs

-Due to their ability to sense and respond to human emotions, Cavaliers make excellent therapy dogs.
+Due to their ability to sense and respond to human emotions, Cavalier King Charles spaniels make excellent therapy dogs.

 They are often used in nursing homes and hospitals to provide comfort and companionship to patients.